 The erraticism of the total time method creates a higher probability of unnecessarily failing a containment integrated leakage rate test (note that the calculational procedure is independent of containment tightness) possibly resulting in increased test frequency, critical path outage time, and exposure to test personnel.
-In addition, the proposed changes to the TS also allow use of improved methodology for analysis of test results.

 Radiological releases will not be greater than previously determined, nor does the proposed exemption otherwise affect radiological plant effluents, or have any other environmental impact.
 Therefore, the Commission concludes that there are no measurable radiological or non-radiological environmental impacts associated with the proposed exemption and associated license amendment.

-Alternative to the Proposed Action:
+Alternatives to the Proposed Action:

-It has been concluded that there is no measurable impact associated with the proposed exemption and associated license amendment; any alternatives to the exemption and associated license amendment will have either no environmental impact or greater environmental impact.
+It has been concluded that there is no measurable impact associated with the proposed exemption and associated license amendment; any alternatives to the exemption and associated license amendment would have either essentially the same or greater environmental impact.
 Alternative Use of Resources:

-This action does not involve the use of any resources beyond the scope of resources used during normal plant operation.
+This action does not involve the use of any resources different from or beyond the scope of resources used during normal plant operation, which were assessed in the Final Environmental Statement relating to plant operation, NUREG-1064, dated December 1984.
 Agencies and Persons Consulted:

 The Commission's staff reviewed the licensee's request that supports the proposed exemption.
 The staff did not consult other agencies or persons.

-FINDING OF NO SIGNIFICANT IMPACT

-Based upon the foregoing environmental assessment, the Commission concluded that the proposed action will not have a significant effect on the quality of the human environment.
+FINDING OF NO SIGNIFICANT IMPACT Based upon the foregoing environmental assessment, the Commission concludes that the proposed action will not have a significant effect on the quality of the human environment.
 Accordingly, the Commission has determined not to prepare an environmental impact statement for the proposed exemption and associated license amendment.

-For further details with respect to this action, see (1) the request for exemption dated December 23, 1987, (2) the application for license amendment dated December 28, 1987, as supplemented by letter dated January 5, 1988.

-Copies of (1) and (2) are available for public inspection at the Commission's Public Document Room, 1717 H Street, N.W., Washington, D.C.
-20555, and at the local public document room located at the Waterford Public Library, Rope Ferry Road, Route 156, Waterford, Connecticut 06385.

-Dated at Bethesda, Maryland, this 3rd day of February 1988.

-FOR THE NUCLEAR REGULATORY COMMISSION

-John F. Stolz, Director Project Directorate I-4

-Division of Reactor Projects I/II Office of Nuclear Reactor Regulation
+For further details with respect to this action, see the request for exemption and application for license amendment dated August 11, 1988.
+A copy of the above is available for public inspection at the Commission's Public Document Room, The Gelman Building, 2120 L Street, NW, Washington, D.C., 20555, and at the local public document room located at the Waterford Public Library, 49 Rope Ferry Road, Route 156, Waterford, Connecticut 06385.
+Dated at Rockville, Maryland this 14th day of November , 1988.
+FOR THE NUCLEAR REGULATORY COMMISSION John F. Stolz, Director Project Directorate I-4 Division of Reactor Projects-I/II Office of Nuclear Reactor Regulation